Jupyter4Science/nbdev_app_template/README.md

 - a `Dockerfile` similar to one included in this repo, or
 - a Docker image like the one built above.
 You might be required to access the host system's Kubernetes management system (e.g. Rancher) to create the container and allocate resources.

-## (optional) Development Using Container

-An alternate Dockerfile is provided to facilitate development iterations (write code, test, repeat).
-In this scenario the container reaches out onto your workstation's filesystem to read the code and data.
-This allows you to make changes to the code or data and then just refresh the page in your browser to test it (rather than rebuilding the image).
-A separate development image is built and run below.
-Notice the special development Dockerfile that's used (`./dev/Dockerfile`):

-1. Build the dev image: `docker build -t nbtmpl_dev1 dev/Dockerfile .`
-1. Run the devimage: `docker run -p 8866:8866 --mount type=bind,src=/home/rcampbel/repos/nbtmpl,target=/home/jovyan/external nbtmpl_dev1`

-NOTE: Change "`/home/rcampbel/repos/nbtmpl`" to the full path to your local repo.

 ## Attributions